stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 a custom sum type encapsulating each of them, and wrote a single handler for this sum type.
 This approach was alright then, but it doesn't scale well and is lacking in terms of flexibility.
-We are therefore trying a slightly different approach here.
+We are therefore trying a different approach here.
 Before we continue, we quickly implement a couple of functions with the potential of failure plus some custom error types: